utarsuno/quasar_source/README.md

 #### Development Screenshots and Progress List:

+April 30th:
+- Added heap manager.
+- Lots of code in-efficiencies cleaned up.
+- Cache system added for certain geometries, textures, materials, etc.
+- Some logical abstraction clean up, more to be done.

 April 22nd:
 - Audio : Background music and more sound affects added.
 - Performance : Found ways to improve scripting performance and heap management.
 Still implementing all changes needed.